medayoubammar/ReactJS_basics-_project/README.md

-# ReactJS_Vidly_project
+# ReactJS_project
-project for filtring , sorting some movies using ReactJS
+Some projects using ReactJS contains all the basics steps and tricks for reactJS developer.